Gender dysphoria: Classification as a disorder

 The psychiatric diagnosis of gender identity disorder (now gender dysphoria) was introduced in DSM-III in 1980.
 Arlene Istar Lev and Deborah Rudacille have characterized the addition as a political maneuver to re-stigmatize homosexuality.
 (Homosexuality was declassified as a mental disorder in the DSM-II in 1974.)
 By contrast, Kenneth Zucker and Robert Spitzer argue that gender identity disorder was included in DSM-III because it "met the generally accepted criteria used by the framers of DSM-III for inclusion."
 Some researchers, including Spitzer and Paul J. Fink, contend that the behaviors and experiences seen in transsexualism are abnormal and constitute a dysfunction.
 The American Psychiatric Association stated that gender nonconformity is not the same thing as gender dysphoria, and that "gender nonconformity is not in itself a mental disorder.
 The critical element of gender dysphoria is the presence of clinically significant distress associated with the condition."

 Individuals with gender dysphoria may or may not regard their own cross-gender feelings and behaviors as a disorder.
 Advantages and disadvantages exist to classifying gender dysphoria as a disorder.
 Because gender dysphoria had been classified as a disorder in medical texts (such as the previous DSM manual, the DSM-IV-TR, under the name "gender identity disorder"), many insurance companies are willing to cover some of the expenses of sex reassignment therapy.
 Without the classification of gender dysphoria as a medical disorder, sex reassignment therapy may be viewed as a cosmetic treatment, rather than medically necessary treatment, and may not be covered.
 In the United States, transgender people are less likely than others to have health insurance, and often face hostility and insensitivity from healthcare providers.
-Gender dysphoria being a disorder also means it is covered by the Americans with Disabilities Act, which may aid transgender people in accessing legal protections they otherwise may be unable to.
+The Americans with Disabilities Act covers individuals with gender dysphoria.
 Some researchers and transgender people support declassification of the condition because they say the diagnosis pathologizes gender variance and reinforces the binary model of gender.